-We are delighted that we have been selected by the Bible Society as the recipient of the garden they are promoting at The Chelsea Flower Show in September 2021 which will then be delivered to the Hospice and provide an amazing and reflective space for patients, their families and staff.
+We were delighted to be selected by Bible Society as the recipient of the garden they promoted at The Chelsea Flower Show in September 2021 which was then delivered to the Hospice to provide an amazing and reflective space for patients, their families and staff.
+Additional landscape planting was carried out to further enhance the setting of the Hospice and was generously supported by contributions from a number of local companies in particular, Hilliers and staff and students from Sparsholt College.

 The trustees have been overwhelmed with the support they have received from all the organisations, local authorities, trusts and grant making bodies.
 During a year when many have been affected by the pandemic, the trustees have been humbled by the generosity of so many community groups and individuals who have donated to the hospice appeal.
-Their generous support means that the charity is on track to reach the fundraising target required to complete the refurbishment works.
+Their generous support means that the charity was able to reach the fundraising target required to complete the refurbishment works.

-The trustees appreciate that the completion of the refurbishment and the opening of the Hospice is only the initial stage in the work of the charity and thereafter they will be involved in providing additional funding for a proportion of the running costs, as well as equipment and facilities at the Hospice which cannot be provided by the NHS Trust.
+The trustees appreciate that the completion of the refurbishment and the opening of the Hospice is only the initial stage in the work of the charity and they continue to be involved in providing additional funding for a proportion of the running costs, as well as equipment and facilities at the Hospice which cannot be provided by the Trust.